RACCER: Towards Reachable and Certain Counterfactual Explanations for Reinforcement Learning: Evaluation

 \subsection{User Study}

-In Section \ref{5.1} we have shown that RACCER generates counterfactuals that are easier to reach and more probable to deliver the desired outcome compared to the baseline approaches.
-However, counterfactual explanations are ultimately intended to assist humans in real-life tasks, and evaluating them in this context is necessary to ensure their usefulness.
-To that end, we conduct a user study in which we evaluate the effect of different types of counterfactual explanations on user understanding of agent's behavior.
-Specifically, we compare the counterfactual explanations produced by the baseline $BO+GEN$ and those produced by RACCER.
-We conduct the study in the Stochastic GridWorld environment, as it has simple rules, and requires no prior knowledge from users (which also ensures that results are not skewed by different levels of prior knowledge, like for example, the case might be with chess).
+Counterfactual explanations are ultimately intended to assist humans in real-life tasks, and evaluating them in this context is necessary to ensure their usefulness.
+To evaluate hypotheses H3, H4, and H5 we conducted a user study to compare the counterfactual explanations produced by GANterfactual-RL and RACCER.
+We conducted the study in the Stochastic GridWorld environment, as it has simple rules, and requires no prior knowledge from users.

-We sourced $50$ participants through the Prolific platform from English-speaking countries (UK, Ireland, Canada, USA, Australia and New Zealand) and split them into two groups.
-The first group received counterfactuals generated by BO+GEN and the second counterfactuals produced by RACCER.
-After filtering participants for those who have passed attention checks, we have remained with 46 participants, 23 in each group.
+We sourced 153 participants through the Prolific platform from English-speaking countries (UK, Ireland, Canada, USA, Australia, and New Zealand) and split them into two groups.
+The first group received counterfactuals generated by GANterfactual-RL and the second counterfactuals produced by RACCER.
+After filtering participants for those who had passed attention checks, we remained with 58 participants in the first and 63 in the second group.
+Participants were remunerated for their time according to the Prolific payment policy.